zacherytcox/stelligent-u/05-ec2/README.md

 - Query the stack's events using the AWS CLI.
 What happened to your original EC2 Windows instance?

+>It got destroyed and a new instance was created because the change of AMI requires a new resource.

 #### Lab 5.1.4: Teardown

 There is usually some delay between initiating an instance's termination